-Prerequisite: Grade of "C" or better in ENC 1102.
+Prerequisite: Grade of C or better in ENC 1102.
+Distribution: Meets A.A. general education literature requirement.
+A writing emphasis course.
 Offered: FA.
 SP, SU.

 ENL 2022 - English Literature from 1800 (3 cc)

 Selected British literature from the late eighteenth century to the present.